reviseUC73/ku-polls/README.md

 A web application for polls and survey at Kasetsart University

 ## Online Polls And Surveys

-An application for conducting online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.
+n application for conducting a poll or survey, written in Python using Django.
+It is based on the [Django Tutorial project][django-tutorial], with additional functionality.

+This application is part of the [Individual Software Process](https://cpske.github.io/ISP) course at [Kasets
 ## Install and Run

 to be added.